lowRISC/lowrisc-site/content/docs/untether-v0.2/fpga-demo.md

 title = "FPGA Demo"
 parent = "/docs/untether-v0.2/simulation/"
 prev = "/docs/untether-v0.2/vsim/"
-next = "/docs/untether-v0.2/kc705-sim/"
+next = "/docs/untether-v0.2/fpga-sim/"
 showdisqus = true

 +++

-A comprehensive FPGA demo of the untethered lowRISC SoC is provided using the Xilinx KC705 kit.
+A comprehensive FPGA demo of the untethered lowRISC SoC is provided using either the Xilinx KC705 kit or the NEXYS4-DDR board.

+Depending on the board, please set variable $FPGA_BOARD to the board name.
+It is set to kc705 in `lowrisc-chip/set_riscv_env.sh`.

 ### File structure of the FPGA demo